 If your print settings are set to no scaling/100% and borderless isn’t checked but the square isn’t printing at the right size, you may have to adjust the scaling manually.
 You an adjust the scaling by changing the 100% to a higher or lower number, depending on if the square was too big or too small.
 Unfortunately, this requires some trial and error, but try adjusting the scaling by 2 – 5% (i.e. 98% or 105%) and see if you get any closer.
 To save paper, print on the back of your first trial!

-The print shop PDFs are designed for wide format printers, so your at-home printer won’t be able to print it.
-If you want your pattern printed on one large sheet you can take the print shop PDF to a printer or store like Officeworks that can handle large-scale printing.
+The print shop PDFs are designed for wide format printers, so at-home printers wont be able to print them.
+If you want your pattern printed on large sheets you can take the print shop PDF to a printer or store like Officeworks that can handle large-scale printing.
 The size of the paper is included in the PDF and varies between patterns, but is usually A1 or A0.
-The print shop PDFs are pre-set to the corect size, so there shouldn’t be any issues with scaling.
+The print shop PDFs are pre-set to the correct size, so there shouldn’t be any issues with scaling.
 If you’re worried about getting the size right, you can always ask your local print shop for more information.
+The print shop PDFs also have layers that can be toggled, so if you only want one size ensure you tell your printer when you provide the file for them.